o3de/ROSConDemo/docker/README.md

 ## Building the Docker Image

-The dockerfile supports defining which version of Ubuntu+ROS to base the docker container on, and by default will support Ubuntu 22.04 (jammy) with the ROS2 Iron distribution.
+The dockerfile supports defining which version of Ubuntu+ROS to base the docker container on, and by default will support Ubuntu 22.04 (jammy) with the ROS2 Humble distribution.
 The dockerfile will build an O3DE simulation environment that is configured to launch the O3DE editor, O3DE simulation launcher, and the simulation navigation stack used for the simulation.

-To build the docker image for the ROSConDemo environment, run the following command:
+Run the following command to build the docker image for the ROSConDemo environment using default configuration:

 ```
 docker build -t roscon_demo -f Dockerfile .